-With many school districts opting for completely web-based school and hybrid learning, many parents are gearing up for learning at home.
 Whether you’ve opted to homeschool or are just looking for a way for your child to do their school’s work at home, having a dedicated learning space for your student will set them up for success this school year.
-Here are some homeschool room ideas that may inspire you as you’re gearing up for the 2020-2021 school year!
+Here are some homeschool room ideas that may inspire you as you’re gearing up for the 2021-2022 school year!

 If you’re reading this, you’re probably new to this whole “teaching your kids at home” thing.
 And that’s okay.
 The first step is setting the stage.
 That means creating a space where your child is free to learn, grow, and explore.
 You’re on the right track already.

 Natural light is a must for learning.
 In fact, a study of 21,000 U.S. elementary students found that kids who were exposed to higher levels of sunlight in a classroom scored 26 percent higher in reading and 20 percent higher in math than children in a room with lower levels of natural light.
 If you don’t have a space in your home with a good source of natural light, you could even encourage your child to find a spot outside (as long as it won’t easily distract them).

 Dedicate a Homeschool Space that’s Exclusively for Learning

 Create a space where your child knows they can find everything they need for school.
 Even if they end up changing locations or learning in creative or alternative spots, having all of their materials in one place can be helpful.Make sure you have:

 - A flat and wide area for writing

 - Folders and notebooks